ORAZI

 ORAZI (who wrote his name in capital letters), was born in 1906 and died in 1979.
-He was a painter of the French School (École Française), mentioned as a member of the School of Paris (École de Paris or nouvelle École de Paris).
+He was a painter of the French School (École Française) and a member of the School of Paris (École de Paris or nouvelle École de Paris).

-He regularly participated in different artistic groups in Paris.
 His works shifted from figurative art to abstract art, which was often characterised by matter in relief rising from the canvas surface.
-He called this phase: Painture en Relief (Painting in Relief).
+He called this phase Peinture en Relief (Painting in Relief).
 He returned to figurative painting in his latest phase.

-In Paris, he set up his studio (his atelier) in Boulevard du Montparnasse since 1934.
-At time, the district of Montparnasse had replaced Montmartre as the artistic centre of Paris.
-After the Second World War, in 1946–1947, he moved to another atelier - in a quiet street of Montparnasse - and he maintained the same address until his death.
+In Paris, he had his studio on Boulevard du Montparnasse from 1934.
+At that time, the district of Montparnasse had replaced Montmartre as the artistic centre of Paris.
+After the Second World War, in 1946–1947, he moved to another atelier in a quiet street of Montparnasse and he maintained the same address until his death.

-He steadily exhibited his works, for over three decades from 1947 until his death at the Salon de Mai, of which he became a "historic member."
+He steadily exhibited his works, for over three decades from 1947 until his death at the Salon de Mai, of which he became a "historic member".
 The Salon de Mai was the art association founded in Paris in 1943 (declared in 1944) in opposition to Nazi ideology.
 In the introductory note to the 1979 Catalogue of the Salon de Mai, "La volonté de Continuer" (the will to continue), his death was remembered by Gaston Diehl, Founding President, with these words: "I care to remember those who have recently left us [...] and most especially two painters who were for so long faithful companions in our artistic path: ORAZI and BURTIN."

-In 1952 he was appointed member (Sociétaire), for the Painting Section, of the Salon d'Automne Society, the Parisian art institution founded in 1903 with the aim to encourage the development of the fine arts and organize the annual art exhibition the Salon d'Automne.
+In 1952 he was appointed a member (Sociétaire) of the Painting Section of the Salon d'Automne Society, the Parisian art institution founded in 1903 with the aim of encouraging development of the fine arts and organizing the annual art exhibition the Salon d'Automne.

-Throughout his career, from 1932 until his death in 1979, he participated in a long series of exhibitions, including many solo exhibitions, mostly in Paris, but also elsewhere in France, Italy and Europe, America, and Japan.
+Throughout his career, from 1932 until his death in 1979, he participated in a long series of exhibitions, including many solo exhibitions, mostly in Paris, but also elsewhere in France, Italy, other parts of Europe, America, and Japan.
 There have also been some solo exhibitions after his death, from 1980 to 2006.

 In 2009, the American photographer and artist Peter Beard reproduced four paintings by ORAZI - from his Peintures en Relief (Paintings in Relief) - in the Pirelli Calendar.

 For his artistic career, he adopted the pseudonym ORAZI.
 The name derives from the Roman antiquity and represented in the artistic field - since the 17th century - by a series of artists of the same family tree, active in France but who were originally from the Bologna area and central Italy.